akerl-archived/userstyles/README.md

 Thus far, unmodified except for passing it through cssfmt.

+### facebook

+Super minimal style, just hides the right-bar and makes the center full-width to use up the blank space created there.

 ## Adding a style

 Create a css file and run `make` to format it with [cssfmt](https://github.com/morishitter/cssfmt).
 You'll need to have cssfmt installed, which you can do with `npm install -g cssfmt`.